ICC prosecutor to probe war crimes in Palestinian Territories, angering Israel

 THE HAGUE (Reuters) - The International Criminal Court prosecutor said on Wednesday her office will formally investigate war crimes in the Palestinian Territories, a move welcomed by the Palestinian Authority and denounced by Israel.

-The decision comes after the court ruled on Feb.
-5 that it has jurisdiction in the case, prompting swift rejection from Washington and Jerusalem.
+The decision follows a ruling by the court on Feb.
+5 that it has jurisdiction in the case, prompting swift rejections by Washington and Jerusalem.

-“In the end, our central concern must be for the victims of crimes, both Palestinian and Israeli, arising from the long cycle of violence and insecurity that has caused deep suffering and despair on all sides,” Bensouda said.
+Promising a “principled, non-partisan, approach”, she said: “In the end, our central concern must be for the victims of crimes, both Palestinian and Israeli, arising from the long cycle of violence and insecurity that has caused deep suffering and despair on all sides.”

-“My office will take the same principled, non-partisan, approach that it has adopted in all situations over which its jurisdiction is seized.”

-Bensouda, who will be replaced by British prosecutor Karim Khan on June 16, said in December 2019 that “war crimes have been or are being committed in the West Bank, including East Jerusalem, and the Gaza Strip”.
-She named both the Israeli Defense Forces and armed Palestinian groups such as Hamas as possible perpetrators.
+Bensouda, who will be replaced by British prosecutor Karim Khan on June 16, said in December 2019 that war crimes had been or were being committed in the West Bank and Gaza Strip.
+She named both the Israel Defense Forces and armed Palestinian groups such as Hamas as possible perpetrators.

 The next step will be to determine whether Israel or Palestinian authorities have investigations themselves and to assess those efforts.